Esteban Campodónico Prize: Prizes in area of outstanding professional accomplishment

 2005: Dr. Eduardo Gotuzzo Herencia — Physician and university professor specializing in public health, especially in relation to infectious diseases.
 At the time of this award he was director of the Alexander von Humboldt Institute of Tropical Medicine at the Cayetano Heredia University in Lima.

 2006: Jaime Delgado Zegarra — Lawyer and politician, who has worked to promote the defense of consumers' rights.
 He founded the Peruvian Association of Consumers and Users, ASPEC.
-Subsequently, from 2011-2016 he served as representative for metropolitan Lima in the National Congress of Peru.
+Subsequently, from 2011–2016 he served as representative for metropolitan Lima in the National Congress of Peru.

 2007: Ruth Shady — Anthropologist and archaeologist who discovered and documented the Caral–Supe civilization in northern Peru, also called Norte Chico, the earliest known civilization in the Americas.

 2008: Dr. Augusto Bazán Altuna † — Physician who worked for more than 60 years at the Peruvian National Institute of Children's Health.
 His major contributions were in the field of child burn care and prevention.

 2009: Dr. Ciro Maguiña — Physician and researcher specializing in infections diseases, including re-emerging diseases such as the Peruvian wart.

 2010: Gerásimo Sosa Alache — Quechua artisan ceramist who creates handmade objects in traditional Peruvian styles.

 2011: Julio Kuroiwa † — Engineer and seismologist known as the "father of Peruvian seismic engineering."
 He dedicated his work to mitigating risks from earthquakes and other natural disasters.

 2012: Alberto Cazorla Tálleri † — Biochemist who played a key role in the founding and development of Cayetano Heredia University, and served as its rector.

-2013: Adriana Rebaza Flores † — Pioneer in disability care, founded the National Institute of Rehabilitation in Peru, which has been named in her honor.
+2013: Adriana Rebaza Flores † — Pioneer in disability care, founded the National Institute of Rehabilitation of Peru, which has been named in her honor.

 2015: Walter Alva — Archaeologist who led excavations of the royal tombs of the Moche culture at Huaca Rajada (also called Sipán).

 2017: Martha Mifflin Dañino — Founder of Radio Filarmonía, a cultural and musical radio station in Peru broadcasting since 1984.

 2019: Marino Morikawa — Environmental scientist who works on restoration of wetlands using advanced nanotechnology.

 2021: Humberto Guerra Allison — Physician and scientist specializing in infectious diseases, who co-founded a Tropical Medicine Institute at Cayetano Heredia University.

 2023: Walter Velásquez Godoy — Schoolteacher in the Colcabamba District of Peru, who created a teaching robot that speaks Spanish and Quechua, to provide continuity of education during the COVID-19 pandemic.

 2025: Giannina Honorio — Industrial engineer and neuroscientist who has founded several technology-based companies that provide free online instruction in sign language and devices to assist people with hearing impairments; promote inclusiveness in the workplace; and provide environmental monitoring with alerts for key environmental risks.